 The scotch bonnet is much hotter than this amarillo chilli, so you want to temper that heat by using some orange or yellow sweet peppers.
 Then just follow the instructions below.
 You get the same fruity flavour of the traditional aji amarillo paste, but of course, with a very slight difference in flavour and aroma.

 If you’re in the UK, Waitrose and Ocado sell scotch bonnets.

 How to Store?

-As it’s a fresh chilli paste (even if we do blanch the chillies) with a low ph, it doesn’t have too long a shelf life.
+As it’s a fresh chilli paste (even if we do blanch the chillies) with no acid added (citrus or vinegar), it doesn’t have too long a shelf life.
 In the fridge, it’ll last a week.